Aleksandar Petrović (Sasha Petrović)

 Three becomes a global hit.
-Aleksandar Petrović is invited to all the major festivals and receives numerous prizes.
-Three is nominated for Best Foreign Film at the 1966 Oscars.
+Aleksandar Petrović is invited to all major festivals and receives numerous prizes.
+Three is nominated for the Oscar for Best Foreign Film in 1966.

-1967: I Even met happy Gypsies (Skupljaci perja) is the first movie that presents the existence of Gypsies in society and in everyday life.
-It is also the first full-feature film where Gypsiesspeak their own language, Roma.
-The majority of roles are interpreted by real Gypsies; this is their movie.
+1967: I Even met happy Gypsies (Skupljaci perja) is the first movie that presents the existence of Roma people in society and in everyday life.
+It is also the first full-feature film where Roma speak their own language.
+The majority of roles are interpreted by real Roma people; this is their movie.
 “As a child, I observed them and saw in these people faith and irrationality,” said Petrović.

 “Alexander Petrović’s masterpiece is the most beautiful homage to personal liberty” – Le Combat- Henri Chapier